The Philosophy

 FAQs

 “Help!
-I’m feeling anxious about facing this task - I don’t feel ready yet!”
+I’m anxious and I don’t feel ready yet!”

 For many people, decluttering has the potential to bring up deep emotions.

-If anxiety is creeping in before our session, here are some gentle ways to care for yourself:
+If you find yourself having a strong emotional response before the day, here are some gentle ways to care for yourself:

 1. The Walk & Warm Drink Remedy Have a hot (or iced) chocolate milk and go for a walk outside.
 There are few things in life that don’t feel at least a little better after this simple ritual.